 - Time reported for staff employees should be reported in the regular paid holiday category on online timesheets and leave reports.

 Hours associated with the Floating Holiday must be taken in a whole day increment (they cannot be broken across multiple days) – the intention of the floating paid holiday is to provide a full day of rest for the employee.
-Usage of the Floating Holiday must be reported via online time sheets or leave reports in a separate category and not combined with other paid leave types.
+Usage of the Floating Holiday must be reported via online timesheets or leave reports in a separate category and not combined with other paid leave types.
 Scheduling of the Floating Holiday is subject to supervisor approval (based upon business need of the College) – supervisors and employees are encouraged to be fair and flexible in usage of the holiday.
 Floating Holiday hours are based upon an employee’s FTE.
 Employees who do not use their Floating Holiday by the end of the calendar year will lose it.
 The College does not reimburse employees for an unused Floating Holiday.
 The Floating Holiday is not eligible for payout in the event the employee leaves employment with the College.
 As with other time off benefits, time associated with the Floating Holiday is not considered time worked and does not count toward weekly overtime limits.
+Due to constraints of the timekeeping system, Floating Holiday’s should be utilized during the months of February through November of each year which will allow for proper recording an accounting of utilization.